 In most circumstances, it will be necessary for us to identify you in order to successfully do business with you.
 However, where it is lawful and practicable to do so, we will provide you with the option to remain anonymous or to use a pseudonym, for example, when you make general inquiries about our business or current promotional offers.

 We do not adopt a government related identifier (such as your tax file number or your driver’s licence number) as a means of identifying you.

 We are constantly reviewing all of our policy and attempt to keep up to date with market expectations.
 Technology is constantly changing, as is the law and market place practices.

-By providing your email address and then clicking submit on any online application, calculator, tool or query, you consent to receiving notices and other documents from us by email to the email address provided, and you understand that that if you give this consent:
+By providing your email address and phone number and then clicking submit on any online application, calculator, tool or query, you consent to receiving notices and other documents from us by email, phone or SMS to the provided email address and phone number, and you understand that that if you give this consent:

 - we may no longer send you paper copies of notices and other documents